SlimeVR/SlimeVR-Docs-Site/common-issues.md

 Additionally, this can be caused by software hogging COM ports (**VSCode and Cura can be the cause of this**).

-## The SlimeVR Server won't start
+## The SlimeVR Server won't start {#the-slimevr-server-wont-start}

 - If there's a port error, make sure you don't have other instances of the server running and/or restart your PC.
 - This may also be caused by Java not being installed or issues with your Java installation.
 The installer linked in the [Installing the server page](server-setup/initial-setup.md#install-the-latest-slimevr-installer) should handle this.

-## The WiFi Settings window outputs ERROR
+## The WiFi Settings window outputs ERROR {#the-wifi-settings-window-outputs-error}

 Try resetting your tracker, this may fix the issues immediately.
 If this doesn't work, your COM port may be being hogged, which can be tested by going through the firmware update process in VSCode (as it has more verbose error messages).
 If this is the case, close any application that might be hogging the ports (VSCode and Cura are often the cause).
 If the issue persists, try connecting the tracker to a different USB port.

-## The WiFi Settings window outputs symbols and nothing else
+## The WiFi Settings window outputs symbols and nothing else {#the-wifi-settings-window-outputs-symbols-and-nothing-else}

 There are two common causes that you should check:
 - Make sure that you have the right driver installed.
 - Check that your PIO firmware upload worked.
 If you have multiple firmware versions open in VSCode you will have to set the correct one to default to upload.

-## My tracker keeps flashing
+## My tracker keeps flashing {#my-tracker-keeps-flashing}

 This is intended behavior, the number of flashes lets you know the current status of your tracker.
 Check the top of the [the setup page for more info](initial-setup.md#test-your-trackers).

-## My tracker never connects to Wi-Fi / are not appearing on the SlimeVR Server
+## My tracker never connects to Wi-Fi / are not appearing on the SlimeVR Server {#my-tracker-never-connects-to-wi-fi--are-not-appearing-on-the-slimevr-server}

 The two common issues that cause this error are:
 - Make sure you are connecting to a 2.4GHz network, 5GHz networks are not supported.